Minimax optimal rates for Mondrian trees and forests: Introduction

 This paper is organized as follows.
-In Section~\ref{sec:setting-notations}, we describe in details the setting we consider, and set the notations for trees and forests.
-Section~\ref{sec:def-mondrian} defines the Mondrian process introduced by \cite{roy2009mondrianprocess} and describes the \emph{Mondrian Forests} algorithm; Section~\ref{sec:properties-mondrian} is devoted to the sharp properties established for Mondrian partitions that will be used throughout the rest of the paper to derive consistency and upper bounds which are minimax optimal.
-In Section~\ref{sec:minimax-mondrian}, we prove statistical guarantees for Mondrian Forests, which provide us with a way to tune the lifetime parameter.
-We also state that Mondrian Forests achieve the minimax rate for regression and classification and stress the optimality of forests, compared to individual trees.
+In Section~\ref{sec:setting-notations}, we describe the considered setting and set the notations for trees and forests.
+Section~\ref{sec:def-mondrian} defines the Mondrian process introduced by~\cite{roy2009mondrianprocess} and describes the MF algorithm.
+Section~\ref{sec:properties-mondrian} provides new sharp properties for Mondrian partitions: cells distribution in Proposition~\ref{prop:cell-distribution} and a control of the cells diameter in Corollary~\ref{lem:diameter}, while the expected number of cells is provided in Proposition~\ref{prop:number-cells}.
+Building on these properties, we provide, in Section~\ref{sec:minimax-mondrian}, statistical guarantees for MF: Theorem~\ref{thm:consistency-mondrian} proves consistency, while Theorems~\ref{thm:minimax-regression} and~\ref{thm:minimaxc2} provide minimax rates for $s \in (0, 1]$ and $s \in (1, 2]$ respectively.
+Finally, Proposition~\ref{prop:adaptive-rate} proves that a combination of MF with a model aggregation algorithm adapts to the unknown smoothness $s \in (0, 2]$.